cloudflare/cloudflare-docs/content/workers/wrangler/migration/migrating-from-wrangler-1.md

 weight: 1
 ---

-## Migrating from Wrangler 1
+## Migrate from Wrangler 1

-This document describes the steps to migrate a project from wrangler 1 to 2.
+This document describes the steps to migrate a project from Wrangler 1 to Wrangler 2.

-Wrangler version 2.0.0 ships with new features and improvements that may require some changes to your configuration.
+Wrangler 2 ships with new features and improvements that may require some changes to your configuration.

-The good news is that the CLI itself should guide you through the upgrade process.
+The CLI itself will guide you through the upgrade process.

 {{<Aside type="node">}}
 To learn more about the improvements to Wrangler, refer to the [What's new page](/workers/wrangler/compare-v1-v2/).